balabantim/BAK_OPTIMIZED/README_UNITY.md

-# AD SUPPORT SDK INTEGRATION FOR UNITY
+# Analytics SUPPORT SDK INTEGRATION FOR UNITY

 This is a simple guide on how to integrate our BAK SDK into your unity generated project.